-The Supreme Court will hear arguments Tuesday in a case accusing the German automaker (back then DaimlerChrysler Ag) of collaborating to have left-wing sympathizers tortured or killed during Argentina’s Dirty War.
+The US Supreme Court is to hold hearings in a case that says the German automaker (back then DaimlerChrysler Ag) was collaborating to have left-wing sympathizers tortured or killed during Argentina’s Dirty War.

-Mercedes-Benz in Argentina, then a subsidiary of Daimler-Benz AG, allegedly notified the Argentinean government of plant-workers that were subversive to the government in the 70s and 80s; when a military dictatorship in Argentina kidnapped, tortured, and murdered almost 30,000 “subversives,” notably labor union members and organizers.
+Mercedes-Benz in Argentina, then a subsidiary of Daimler-Benz AG, allegedly let know the Argentinean government of its manufacturing facility-workers that were “subversive” in the 70s and 80s; when a military dictatorship in Argentina kidnapped, tortured, and murdered almost 30,000 “subversives,” many of them labor union members and organizers.

-A group of 22 survivors and heirs, all either Argentinean citizens or residents, sued DaimlerChrysler AG in California in 2005 under the Alien Tort Statute, which lets people sue foreign companies for human rights violations in U.S. courts.
-They allege the company knew the Argentinean government would kidnap, torture, and murder these workers, thus silencing union activists.
+A group of 22 survivors and heirs, which are all Argentinean citizens or residents, has filed a lawsuit against DaimlerChrysler AG in California in 2005 under the Alien Tort Statute, which allows for people to bring foreign companies on human rights violations cases in U.S. courts.
+They said the company had knowledge of how the Argentinean government would kidnap, torture, and murder these workers, in order to silence unionists.

 Via Business Insider